Fees and costs - things to consider

 That’s not all.
 There are the other costs you usually come across when buying a property.

-- Stamp duty - stamp duty (or Land and Buildings Transaction Tax in Scotland) is a lump sum tax that anyone buying a property, or land costing more than a set amount, has to pay.
+- Stamp duty - Stamp duty is a lump sum tax that anyone buying a property or land costing more than a set amount has to pay.
 The rate of this tax will vary depending on the value of your property.

 Costs when owning a home

 Nearly all lenders require borrowers to have home insurance to protect your home.
 The costs of home insurance will depend on the type of home, its value and the area you live in.
 You can get a competitive home insurance quote from us here at the West Brom.

 For life insurance, this will reflect your age, activities, habits and dependents.

 General upkeep of your home

 We can all hope for a trouble-free home but things will inevitably go wrong with it from time to time.
 General maintenance alone, even if it’s regular wear-and-tear over time, will need paying for.